thederpykrafter/Threlte-template/README.md

 # create-threlte

-Everything you need to build a Svelte project, powered by [`create-threlte`](https://github.com/threlte/threlte/tree/main/packages/create-threlte).
+Everything you need to build a Threlte project, powered by [`create-threlte`](https://github.com/threlte/threlte/tree/main/packages/create-threlte).

 ## Creating a project